- Real estate professionals across the globe use Google AdWords as their trusted advertising platform.

 Furthermore, one can allow Google AdWords to choose the keywords for them by crawling their website and finding relevant keywords for their ad.

-However, it is more beneficial for a real estate professional to understand how keyword optimization works and choose the keywords themselves.
+However, it is more beneficial for a real estate professional to understand keyword optimization and choose the keywords themselves.

 In real estate, it’s all about location.
 In Google AdWords, there is an option to choose the location that sees an ad.